Abhijeet673/23UADS4104-Abhijeet_Sharma-NNLAB-2025/Experiment 1/README.md

-#Experiment 1 :-
-WAP to implement the Perceptron Learning Algorithm using numpy in Python.
+Experiment 1 - WAP to implement the Perceptron Learning Algorithm using numpy in Python.
 Evaluate performance of a single perceptron for NAND and XOR truth tables as input dataset.

 The Python program implements the Perceptron Learning Algorithm using NumPy and evaluates the performance of a single perceptron on
 NAND and XOR truth tables as input datasets.